 What is a Node?

-A node is a device on the blockchain network, that is in essence the foundation of the technology, allowing it to function and survive.
-These nodes are distributed across a widespread network and carry out a variety of tasks.
-In this segment of the Academy we will briefly examine the qualities of a node on a blockchain network.
+A node is a device on a blockchain network, that is in essence the foundation of the technology, allowing it to function and survive.
+Nodes are distributed across a widespread network and carry out a variety of tasks.
+In this segment of the Academy we will examine the qualities of a node on a blockchain network.

 Processing these transactions can require large amounts of computing and processing power, meaning that the average computer’s capabilities are inadequate.
 Generally, professional miners tend to invest in extremely powerful computing devices known as CPUs (central processing units) or GPUs (graphics processing units) in order to keep up with the demand for processing power that is required for them to validate transactions and as such earn the rewards that comes with doing so.